PLA Strategic Plan

 - Copyright and digital licensing will continue to evolve and be volatile.

-- Confidentiality/privacy will become more complex and will affect patron use, records, maintenance, and requirements for registration and perhaps marketing.
+- Confidentiality/privacy will become more complex and will affect patron use, records, maintenance, and requirements for registration, data collection and marketing

 - Employment law will become more complex and require greater management and increased overhead costs.

 - Funding laws and regulations on tax limitations will threaten funding.

 - Changes in immigration laws could impact our current and future immigrant population.

 - Stratification of social values will continue, creating more tension between conservative and liberal views.